Ribolla Gialla Grape Variety: Becoming Mainstream

 Guide to Italian White Wine: Read more

-However, this move by the retailer signifies a fundamental change of direction.
+However, this retailer’s move signifies a fundamental change of direction.
 As consumers increasingly seek out less familiar grapes and regions, buyers are looking beyond Sauvignon Blanc and Merlot.
 Fifteen years ago, Ribolla Gialla’s beautiful aromatics, vibrant acidity, and zesty freshness were the preserve of locals and tourists.
 But no longer.
 Today, the unique flavors of Italy are being shared with everyone.

 History and viticulture